wein.plus

 Acre

-The measure of area used in Great Britain and the USA.
-The measurements of the English and American acre are slightly different.
-Both are approximately 4,047 m², which is 40.47 ares (just under 63.5 x 63.5 metres).
-An acre therefore consists of just under 2.5 acres.
-This was the term used to describe an area that could be worked with a team in a certain period of time (half day or even day).
-In terms of meaning and size, the old European measures of area, acre, yoke and acre, are quite similar.
-See also under area measurements and tons.
+The measure of area commonly used in Great Britain and the USA.
+The dimensions of the British and American acre are slightly different.
+Both are approximately 4,047 m² in size, which is 40.47 ares (just under 63.5 x 63.5 metres).
+One hectare therefore consists of just under 2.5 acres.
+This was an area that could be worked in a certain period of time (half a day or even a day) with a team.
+In terms of meaning and size, the old European measurements of acre, yoke and acre are quite similar.
+The yoke in turn corresponds to 1,600 square kilometres.
+The long fathom corresponds to an arm span of 1.9 metres.
+See also under units of measurement

 Voices of our members